UsamaMohamedKhalil/Tic-Tac-toe-game/README.md

 # Tic-Tac-toe-game
-tic tac toe game with html , css nd js
+tic tac toe game with html , css and js